-- CCU strongly recommends that travelers get vaccinated against COVID-19 before travel.
+- CCU strongly encourages all travelers to be vaccinated against COVID-19 before travel.

 - Know Your Travel Risk

 - Travel Planner – See Restrictions and Qualifiers to Travel Around the USA

 - US Embassy Updates – COVID-Related Restrictions on Returning to the USA